Chefs Notes

 Pin This

 Add the rice into the pan and stir to coat the rice with the oil and spices.
+This step is what makes a pilaf a pilaf -- sauteing the rice in fat before adding liquid gives it a nuttier flavour and helps keep the grains separate.
 After a minute or two add in 2 cups of chicken stock and ½ cup of peas.
 Turn the heat up to high and bring the stock to a boil.
 Boil for 2 minutes.

 While the curry chicken pilaf was cooking I picked about ¼ cup of whole cilantro leaves.
 I washed them, dried them, and set them aside.
 I still had about 10 minutes left until dinner was ready so I just chilled out and waited.